|Home||Membership||Society Publications||Rallies & Meetings||Society Sales||Picture Gallery||Market Place||Comments & Queries||Notice Board||Links|

 The official name of the type was Leyland-Triumph-Werkspoor, but they had the Panther badge on the front (299 lost it after an accident).

-In 1977 the whole batch was sold to a scrapyard
+In 1977 the whole batch was sold to a

-in Soest and they were all broken up.
+scrapyard in Soest and they were all broken up.

 Richard Berry of Nelson, NZ has sent in a photograph of the restored RTL68.

-Our thanks go to Mr. Richard Berry for sending in
+Our thanks go to Mr. Richard Berry for

 Leyland Comet 90